-To the support the continued strength and growth of the ACT economy, the Chief Minister’s Department has a role in coordinating the development and delivery of economic policy across ACT Government and providing strategic advice to the Chief Minister and ACT Government on the economy of the ACT and the region.
-This includes:
+To the support the continued strength and growth of the ACT economy, the Chief Minister and Treasury Directorate coordinates the development and delivery of economic policy across ACT Government and providing strategic advice to the Chief Minister, Treasurer and ACT Government on the economy of the ACT and the region.

 Capital Development, released in September 2008, is the ACT Government's economic strategy to build a stronger, more dynamic and sustainable ACT economy.
 Capital Development is a high-level strategic framework, which sets enduring objectives and themes to guide future policies.
 It sets out the Government's ongoing commitment to prudent fiscal management, appropriate regulation, sustainable development, and working with the region to increase economic benefit.
 Central to Capital Development are three strategic themes which guide the Government's economic policies: